Blake-K-Yeboah/pic-by-adam/README.md

 # Website for PicByAdam

-This is a website for a business called PicByAdam
+This is a website for a business called PicByAdam that offers services like photography

-> THis project is currently being built
+> This project is currently being built.